A Father’s Day Remembrance: ‘Forever My Father’

 Harold Alan Lancaster was my father and the reason I love music to this day.
 From the day I was born, I was submerged into a subculture of Southern living where church was a smoky bar, and the pastor sent to save all our souls was a short, fat, bald man singing "Desperado" into an SM58 microphone he'd had for roughly as long as he'd been alive.
 Instead of communion wine there was Bud Light, but for three dollars (tip included) it would make you spiritual.

 It was here I learned about the music I love so much now.
 The kind that moves us all with words or rhythms.
 The kind that if heard right can change lives.
 It was just as clear to me then as it is now that this was meant to be my calling.
 This was what I loved, and this was what I could never do without.
 So cheers to my father, because I would have never learned that without seeing the look on his face and knowing it was his own path as well.

 He taught me so many things I still live and love by to this day.
-Telling me things like, “Without blood on the sword, it's just a toy” and “Without the bitter, you can never appreciate the sweet.”
-These tiny bits of wisdom have helped me through the worst times in my life, and I will pass [t[them]own to my children.
+Telling me things like, "Without blood on the sword, it's just a toy" and "Without the bitter, you can never appreciate the sweet."
+These tiny bits of wisdom have helped me through the worst times in my life, and I will pass [them] down to my children.
 (I just really hope they listen to me a little bit more than I did to him.)

 My dad was a rare breed of gentleman that you had to love.
 You didn't have a choice: When he would walk into a room, everyone would automatically smile and laugh.
 Every breath he exhaled seemed to intoxicate all those around him and create this almost euphoric state of awareness.
 Just hanging out with him at the bar, his friends would have a highly anticipated, almost panicked—if that's not too much of an embellishment—need to hear 'Simple Man.'”